robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

 A Segue has a source controller and a destination controller.
 The segue will perform a transition between the source and destination controller.
 Additionally, a segue has an identifier which we can use to handle segue transitions programmatically.

 There are different types of segues which you can find in [Apple's documentation](https://developer.apple.com/library/ios/recipes/xcode_help-IB_storyboard/chapters/StoryboardSegue.html).
-In this walkthrough we'll use __Show Segues__ and __Modal Segues__.
+In this tutorial we'll use __Show Segues__ and __Modal Segues__.

 Show segues push a new view controller on the navigation stack, and generally have navigation and/or toolbars.
 The life-time of the new view controller will be managed by the navigation controller.
 Navigating from a list entry to a detail view is a good candidate for a show segue.